Anti-Comintern Pact: Germany

 The German public was informed of the treaty's entry into legislation by the German Reichsgesetzblatt in 1937.
 Ribbentrop justified the Anti-Comintern Pact as a joint German–Japanese act to defend Western civilization.
 The existence of the secret additional protocol and the treaty's anti-Soviet nature was denied in Nazi Germany even after the beginning of the German–Soviet War in 1941.
 The German government launched a pro-Japanese publicity campaign to improve the general opinion of the German public about Japan.
 This was part of the German government's attempt to forge a tighter cultural relationship.

 Italy

 The Italian government, which had still viewed Germany as a potential rival well into the year 1935, had initially abstained from the negotiations of the Anti-Comintern Pact.
-But starting with the 1936 October Protocols, Germany and Italy had begun a diplomatic rapprochement against the backdrop of the Italian war in Ethiopia and the resulting failure of the Italian Stresa Front with the UK and France.
+But starting with the Italo-German protocol of 23 October 1936, Germany and Italy had begun a diplomatic rapprochement against the backdrop of the Italian war in Ethiopia and the resulting failure of the Italian Stresa Front with the UK and France.
 Still, Italy was keen to, at least initially, avoid the implication that it would soon adhere to the Anti-Comintern Pact itself, even though Ribbentrop heavily implied that "Italy will hoist the anti-Bolshevist banner in the south" soon after the pact's creation.
 Hitler shared that same impression.
 Italy would end up joining the pact in November 1937.